-How these groups are used is demonstrated in Annex B – How to write a schema for a specific data product.
+How these groups are used is demonstrated in Annex A.

 Objects

 All objects in a data set are based on the type Object which carries the common properties of all objects.
 The only commonality on objects is the identifier.
-Each object needs to be identifiable within a data set.
+Each object needs to be uniquely identifiable within a data set.
 This is done by the attribute id.

-In the product specific schemas constraints can be made on this identifiers, in particular by the use of the <xs:key> and <xs:keyref> elements.

 <xs:complexType name="Object" abstract="true"> <xs:attribute name="id" type="IDString" use="required"/> </xs:complexType>

 Note that the type of the identifier is IDString to be as general as possible with respect to different methods used for identification.
 The characters allowed in this string are 0-9a-zA-Z.